 Fukuoka is a modern city famous for its unique and delicious culinary scene, as well as its world-class shopping.
 You could easily spend a few days exploring Fukuoka.

 The city is divided into seven wards.
 Each ward is home to a number of neighbourhoods that offer something different for travellers.
-To get a good feel for the city, we recommend you visit at least three or four different neighbourhoods depending on the nature of your trip.
+To get a good feel for the city, I recommend you visit at least three or four different neighborhoods depending on the nature of your trip.

 To the west of Tenjin is Nakasu.
 A small island on the Naka River, Nakasu is a buzzing and vibrant neighbourhood that has a whole host of nightclubs, cafes, restaurants and bars.
 This is also where you can enjoy a tasty riverside meal at a Yatai.